dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 You have now access to this container’s process and filesystem namespace which has the GlusterFS CLI utilities installed.

-&#x3009;Let’s list all known volumes:
+&#8680; Let’s list all known volumes:

     sh-4.2# gluster volume list